draft-ietf-httpbis-compression-dictionary-06.txt draft-ietf-httpbis-compression-dictionary-latest.txt

 The "match" value is required and MUST be included in the Use-As- The "match" value is required and MUST be included in the Use-As-

-Dictionary sf-dictionary for the dictionary to be considered valid.
+Dictionary Dictionary for the dictionary to be considered valid.
 Dictionary Dictionary for the dictionary to be considered valid.

 2.1.2. match-dest 2.1.2. match-dest

-The "match-dest" value of the Use-As-Dictionary header is a sf-string The "match-dest" value of the Use-As-Dictionary header is an Inner
+The "match-dest" value of the Use-As-Dictionary header is an Inner The "match-dest" value of the Use-As-Dictionary header is an Inner

-value that provides a request destination List of String values that provides a list of request destinations
+List of String values that provides a list of request destinations List of String values that provides a list of [FETCH] request

 request-destination).

-An empty string for "match-dest" MUST match all destinations.
+An empty list for "match-dest" MUST match all destinations.
 An empty list for "match-dest" MUST match all destinations.

-The "match-dest" value is optional and defaults to the empty string.
+The "match-dest" value is optional and defaults to an empty list.
 The "match-dest" value is optional and defaults to an empty list.

 2.1.3. id 2.1.3. id